 CDA AWARD FOR EXCELLENCE

-The 2021 Award for Excellence was presented to Chapter XIV – Chicago, Illinois.
-Awarded funds will go toward plans to expand and refurbish the lobby and reception area of the National Museum of the American Sailor at the Great Lakes Navy base.
+The 2021 Award for Excellence was presented to Chapter XIV – Chicago, Illinois: Awarded funds will go toward plans to expand and refurbish the lobby and reception area of the National Museum of the American Sailor at the Great Lakes Navy base.
 When the project is completed, the space will accommodate larger tour groups.
 There will also be a new desk and storage area, and flooring, wiring, and other materials will be replaced.
 The museum building is of historic value itself, being the only surviving World War II-era example of architect Gordon Bunshaft’s work and a classic example of Mid-Century Modern (MCM) architecture.
 Originally named the “Hostess House,” Building 42 opened in 1942 as a place for sailors and their loved ones to meet and say their “hellos” and “goodbyes.”

 The 2017 CDA Award for Excellence was awarded to Chapter XV-Jackson, Mississippi for the funding of the Columbia Courthouse’s records management program, and the project of making Marion County’s early records available to the public.
 The chapter used this award to support the expense of funding approximately 70 hours of scanning, and enabling the possibility for matching funds.